hecsanchez/react-tic-tac-toe/README.md

 # react-tic-tac-toe
 Demo: http://markdown-notes.s3-website-us-west-2.amazonaws.com/

-Install
+To Install dependencies
 `npm install`

-Run
+To run the project
 `npm start`

-Build
-`npm run build`

-Test
+To run the Unit tests
 `npm run test`

-Coverage
+To see the Unit Test Coverage
 `npm run coverage`